Personal Loans

 Key Takeaways

-• Co-signers guarantee your loan but aren’t responsible for making payments unless you default.
+Co-signers guarantee repayment of your loan but aren’t responsible for making payments unless you default.

-• Applying with a co-applicant can be a great way to lower the cost of your personal loan.
+Applying with a co-applicant could be a great way to lower the cost of your personal loan.

 If you’re worried that you might not get approved for a personal loan, applying with a co-signer is one way to improve your chances.
 But if you’re looking for the best possible deal financially, applying with a co-applicant might help you more.